 - 16: UNT offers 16 sports as an NCAA Division I school — the highest and largest division among universities.

 - PRIDE: UNT’s Apogee Stadium — a state-of-the-art athletic and entertainment complex with seating for 31,000 fans — is not just the home of the Mean Green, Denton's home team.
 It's also the setting for local events, building pride and a sense of community.
-A soccer and track-and-field stadium to open in 2018 and an indoor practice facility to open in 2019 will enhance the game-day experience for fans and student-athletes.
+A soccer and track-and-field stadium opened in Spring 2019 and an indoor practice facility to open later in 2019 will enhance the game-day experience for fans and student-athletes.

 - SUCCESS: The Mean Green set a new record this year with a cumulative score of 83 for the NCAA Graduation Success Rate, with the tennis team scoring a perfect 100.